Suspect detained in Poland in Dutch reporter's slaying - NewsBreak

 Suspect detained in Poland in Dutch reporter's slaying

-THE HAGUE, Netherlands — (AP) — Dutch prosecutors said Monday that a 30-year-old man suspected of involvement in the slaying of crime reporter Peter R. de Vries has been arrested by authorities in Poland.
+Dutch prosecutors said Monday that a 30-year-old man suspected of involvement in the slaying of crime reporter Peter R. de Vries has been arrested by authorities in Poland .

 De Vries, one of the Netherlands' best-known journalists who also campaigned to solve cold cases, was gunned down in Amsterdam on July 6 last year.
 He died nine days later of his injuries at age 64.